 Last time it was Ted Bundy, this time it’s John Wayne Gacy that is stealing the spotlight.
-The mass murderer that killed 33 young men.
+The mass murderer killed 33 young men.
 He wasn’t the only one killing people in the 1970s.
 A lot of serial killers were active during that decade.
 In Gacy’s case, he raped and killed mostly.
 Some survived.
-This documentary as a limited series depicts the horror that he brought to young adult life and wrecking families apart This tragedy has formed families and believe they were a victim of his crimes or not knowing if the boys have gone missing somewhere else.
+This documentary as a limited series depicts the horror that he brought to young adult life and wrecking families apart This tragedy has formed families and believe they were a victim of his crimes or not know if the boys have gone missing somewhere else.
 A lot of families have never got the closure that they deserved in their mourning process.

 It’s a lot of personal ideas and facts are shared during the documentary.
 Gruesome details are revealed.
 The producers of the series and director Joe Berlinger take a certain amount of time, over 3 hours, to humanize the characteristics of Gacy and the destruction he gave.
 A lot of personal items and goals are shared.
-Problem is that you get a personal story, a life biographic explained and next you know it, the investigation has started.
+Problem is that you get a personal story, a life biographic explained, and next, you know it; the investigation has started.
 The transition between his early life and his murder spree is rough and distracting.
 There’s a present-day interview intercut with the audiotapes recording from Gacy attending an investigator.
 He gives his twisted worldview and how provides the necessary details in the end, even if he says that he didn’t kill these people by the start of the trial.
 The pace makes it worthwhile.

-These archive materials make the story kept interesting even if it’s very informative and a lot of talking heads, but the tension is still there, to keep the viewer engaged in the story.
+These archive materials make the story kept interesting even if it’s very informative and has a lot of talking heads, the tension is still there, to keep the viewer engaged in the story.
 The problem with these re-told docuseries is that there’s no journey or plot following a case with clues successively revealed one by one.